Ursula von der Leyen sent her congratulations via social media on Monday night, Polish state news agency PAP reported.

 He said the summit would make decisions "of great importance to Poland's interests."

-EU leaders are expected to discuss the war in Ukraine and protest by Polish haulers at the border with Ukraine, among other topics, according to officials.
+EU leaders are expected to discuss the war in Ukraine and a protest by Polish haulers at the border with Ukraine, among other topics, according to officials.

 Tusk was Poland's prime minister from 2007 to 2014 before becoming president of the European Council, a role he held until 2019.